Search

 • Nicotine addiction

-• Increased relapse risk with tobacco products
+• Increased relapse risk with tobacco leaf products

 Health Effects of Nicotine Pouches

-Beyond this, nicotine pouches may not be technically classified as smokeless products, but they have similarities, potentially leading to serious health risks.
+Additionally, nicotine pouches may not be technically classified as smokeless products, but they have similarities, potentially leading to serious health risks.

 Are Nicotine Pouches Safe?

 While there is no data to illuminate the long-term repercussions of using nicotine pouches, there is no data to show they are a safe and effective way to stop using tobacco products either.
+Most medical experts and smoking cessation specialists do not recommend products like nicotine pouches and lozenges.

-If you are using nicotine pouches already and have used them as a stepping stone to quitting using tobacco products, trying to wean yourself off these patches to achieve full nicotine freedom is worthwhile.
+If you are using nicotine pouches already and have used them as a stepping stone to quitting tobacco products, trying to wean yourself off these patches to achieve full nicotine freedom is worthwhile.

 All the following therapies are approved as short-term nicotine replacement strategies: